apoorv-x12/workflow-engine/README.md

 This is not just a task runner.

-It is a backend execution engine that models real-world concerns: durable state, safe concurrency, retries, and failure-aware workflow execution.
+It is a backend execution engine that models real-world distributed system concerns:

+- Durable state
+- Safe concurrency
+- Failure recovery
+- Reliable workflow execution
+- Predictable system behavior under failure